tbishaw-stat6250/course-questions-wiki/week-02/README.md

 - *Question* (jbettonville-stat6250): As we approach the year 2020, has there been any discussion within the SAS community about when it would be appropriate to update the default YEARCUTOFF= option from 1920 to another year?
 - *Question* (cli19−stat6250): Does the YEARCUTOFF option have additional options to incease the time span to over 100 years?
 - Question (dfei−stat6250): How to interpret two-digit year values?
+- *Question* (tbishaw-stat6250): What is the difference between the two parts a SAS data set, a descriptor portion and the data portion?